anuragmgithub/aws_cloudformation/README.md

     --overwrite \
     --policies "[{policies-enclosed-in-brackets-and-curly-braces}]"

+## Working with rules
+Each template rule consists of two properties:

+Rule condition (optional) – determines when a rule takes effect.
+Assertions (required) – describes what values users can specify for a particular parameter.

+For each rule, you can define only one rule condition.
+You can define one or more asserts within the Assertions property.
+If you don't define a rule condition, the rule's assertions always take effect.

+Rule-specific intrinsic functions:
+1) Fn::And
+The minimum number of conditions that you can include is 2, and the maximum is 10.

+!And [condition]

+Parameters
+condition
+A condition that evaluates to true or false.

+2) Fn::Equals

+!Equals [value_1, value_2]

+3) Fn::If
+Currently, CloudFormation supports the Fn::If intrinsic function in the metadata attribute, update policy attribute, and property values in the Resources section and Outputs sections of a template.
+You can use the AWS::NoValue pseudo parameter as a return value to remove the corresponding property.

+!If [condition_name, value_if_true, value_if_false]
+Fn::If: [condition_name, value_if_true, value_if_false]

+4) Fn::Not
+Returns true for a condition that evaluates to false or returns false for a condition that evaluates to true.
+Fn::Not acts as a NOT operator.

+!Not [condition]

+Supported functions

+You can use the following functions in the Fn::If condition:

+Fn::Base64
+Fn::FindInMap
+Fn::GetAtt
+Fn::GetAZs
+Fn::If
+Fn::Join
+Fn::Select
+Fn::Sub
+Ref

 ### Does the order of resource definitions matter? ?
 The order of resource declaration within a CloudFormation template doesn't usually matter, but defining dependencies correctly is crucial for successful stack creation.